 If you don't see your question, please contact us and we will try to answer all we can.

-Different studies have been performed on THCA in recent years, which discovered the following potential benefits of the compound:
+About THCA and its link to THCDifferent studies have been performed on THCA in recent years, which discovered the following potential benefits of the compound:

 Anti-inflammatory properties for treating arthritis, lupus, menstrual cramps, muscle spasms, pain, and various auto-immune condition.
 Neuroprotective properties for treating neurodegenerative diseases like Parkinson’s Disease and dementia Anti-emetic properties for treating nausea, stomach problems, and appetite loss.
 Anti-proliferative properties to potentially help slow down the rate of various diseases and forms of cancer In addition, there’s also much promise in consuming THCA to treat epilepsy and seizures.
 In one particular study, two milligrams of THCA administered daily resulted in the subject experiencing a 90 percent seizure reduction.
 Similarly, when specific terpenes are combined with THCA in a cannabis strain, this combination can significantly contribute to the anti-seizure and anti-epileptic effect THCA has on patients.